danftang/SpaceTimeOS/README.md

 # SpaceTimeOS
-Experiments in distributed multi-agent computation.
+A computational paradigm for distributed multi-agent computation on agents in a spatial environment.